 And in our recent renovation at Little Pax Ranch, we built out the former attic space, adding that bathroom with the black tub that you saw in the first image (what do you think of the sneak peek?!).
 In this nook-filled space, fully tiled walls just felt right.

-The tricky thing, of course, is drilling through tile to hang mirrors, toilet paper holders, and towel hooks.
-My home improvement partner in crime (aka my dad) and I worked out a pretty good little system now, though, so I thought I’d share a quick tutorial for you on how to drill into tile without breaking it.
-Wherever your tile – kitchen, bath, or bar – you can use this method to drill into tile backsplashes or walls.
+The tricky thing, of course, is drilling through tile to hang mirrors, toilet paper holders, towel hooks, and other bathroom accessories.
+My diy home improvement partner in crime (aka my dad) and I worked out a pretty good little system now, though, so I thought I’d share a quick tutorial for you on how to drill into tile without breaking it.
+Wherever your tile – kitchen, bath, or bar – you can use this method to drill into tile backsplashes or walls, even if you’re not a professional.

 Things to consider when drilling through tile